World Series Baseball 98 (Mega Drive)

 The game plays identically to World Series Baseball '95 for the Sega Mega Drive.
 It features all 28 teams and 700 players from the 1997 MLB season, along with all 28 ballparks.
 The game additionally features several special teams: the American League Stars, National League Stars, and MLB Stars (consisting of the best players from each league or from both leagues) and the American League Legends, National League Legends, and MLB Legends (all-star teams including historical players such as Roberto Clemente).
 The 1998 expansion teams, the Arizona Diamondbacks and the Tampa Bay Devil Rays, are also present.
 However, as neither team had yet played a game at the time of the game's release, they are not available for league play and have fictional rosters (containing the names of the developers).

-The scoreboard is shown at the beginning of the game and after each play (and can be shown by calling a time-out with START ).
-The scoreboard has a menu that allows players to set the batting line-up, change the defensive position of each player, and choose the starting and relief pitchers.
+The scoreboard has a menu that can be navigated with Up and Down, which allows players to watch an instant replay, set the batting line-up, change the defensive position of each player, and choose the starting and relief pitchers.
 Starting pitchers have more stamina than relief pitchers, but players can have up to two relievers warm up to their maximum stamina in the bullpen.
-The scoreboard also provides options including selecting the difficulty for pitching and batting separately (Rookie, Veteran, or All-Star), setting the length of the game (3, 6, or 9 innings) before the first pitch, and toggling auto-fielding.
+Pitchers that are replaced are removed for the remainder of the game.

 World Series Baseball 98 MD, Defense, Pitching.png